American Bulldog exercise & Fitness Guide

-How much exercise does a American Bulldog need?
+How much exercise does an American Bulldog need?
 Activity recommendations for this large moderate-energy working breed.

-With a typical weight of 60-120 lbs and lifespan of 10-12 yrs, the American Bulldog requires thoughtful care tailored to their specific breed characteristics.
+Weighing around 60-120 lbs and lifespan of 10-12 yrs, the American Bulldog has specific care needs shaped by its genetics and build.
 Originally bred as a versatile working dog, the American Bulldog brings centuries of selective breeding into the modern home.

 Best Activities